SpoonX/swan-cli/README.md

 1. Install swan and the other dependencies: `npm i -g sails jspm gulp swan-cli`
 2. Create a [personal access token](https://github.com/settings/tokens) on github and set permissions for `repo`.
-3. Type `swan login` and enter the access token.
+3. Type `swan configure` and follow the steps.
 4. Enjoy!

 ## Usage